giubacc/shepherd/README.md

 ![Lint](https://github.com/LunaticFringers/shepherd/actions/workflows/lint.yaml/badge.svg)

-Shepherd implements an orchestrator tool capable of quickly provisioning fully operational  development platforms using **Docker**.
+Shepherd implements an orchestrator tool useful for provision development platforms using **Docker**.

 > **Note:** Should a bug be found and not expected to be related with
 > [known issues][issues], one should feel encouraged to file a new issue.

 ## Key Concepts

-**Shepherd** utilizes two types of images, each serving distinct and complementary purposes:
+**Shepherd** utilizes two types of images:

 1. **Docker Images**
 2. **Environment Images**

 ### Docker Images

-Docker images are stateless by design, functioning much like executables that can be deployed consistently across any environment platform.
-They encapsulate the application and its dependencies but do not include any runtime data, making them versatile and reusable in various contexts.
+Classic stateless images containing executables.

 ### Environment Images

-Environment images, on the other hand, capture a snapshot of a specific reference platform at a given point in time.
+Environment images capture a snapshot of a specific reference platform at a given point in time.
 These images are more comprehensive, including:

 - **Database State**: The complete state of the database is embedded within